AlvaRobert/KP.AdvancedCplusplus/index.md

 };
 ```

 Parameterizing a class template that contains class variables causes the compiler to create and instantiate them in static memory.
 Values ​​of enumerations are not lvalues, therefore they have no address and are treated as literals by the compiler.
-According to the definition of the template metaprogramming, this refers exclusively to computation or processing at compile time.
-The effect of class variables relates to translation time, and the effect of class variables goes beyond compile time, therefore enumerations are preferable.
+According to the definition of the Template Meta Programming, this refers exclusively to computation or processing at compile time.
+The effect of class variables relates to compile time, and the effect of class variables goes beyond compile time, therefore enumerations are preferable.

 ### Recursion

-In TMP there are only constant variables.
+In Template Meta Programming there are only constant variables.
 Therefore there can be no loops.
 Instead recursions are used.
 Also a recursion cancellation is defined for the corresponding case due to the specialization of the template.

 ```C++